 The current flows through the series resistor combination is same but the voltage at point D, which is also the voltage drop across the resistor, R4 will be:

 VR4 = 0.4A × 10Ω = 4 volts

 Now with VR4 having 4 volts dropped across it, the voltage (potential difference) between points C and D is 4 volts as: C = 8 volts and D = 4 volts.
 Now the potential difference this time is: 8 – 4 = 4 volts

-The result of changing resistance in any parallel branch gives us positive or negative potential difference between point C and D which is said to be unbalanced network.
+The result of changing resistance in any parallel branch gives us the positive or negative potential difference between points C and D which is said to be an unbalanced network.

-The resistance ratio of these two parallel arms, ACB and ADB, results in a potential difference lies between 0 volts (balanced) and the maximum supply voltage (unbalanced), and this is the basic principal of a bridge circuit.
+The resistance ratio of these two parallel arms, ACB and ADB, results in a potential difference, lies between 0 volts (balanced) and the maximum supply voltage (unbalanced), and this is the basic principle of a bridge circuit.